e-green/OpenAccountant/README.md

   1. Add , Remove , Updates Income
   2. Categorise all Inocme by date periods and sort them
   3. Visualise Income and preview them as dynamic charts and graphs

+2. Expenses Management
+   1. Add , Remove , Updates Expenses
+   2. Categorise all Expenses by date periods and sort them
+   3. Visualise Expenses and preview them as dynamic charts and graphs

+2. Customer Management
+   1. Add , Updates and View Customers
+   2. Sort Customers by Customer Value.
+   3. Visualise Expenses and preview them as dynamic charts and graphs